What this is, in plain language

 Why a clinician orders it

-Joint pain from arthritis, bursitis, or inflammation.
+Joint pain from arthritis, bursitis, or inflammation; diagnostic fluid analysis.

 Medical necessity — what insurers usually look at